Updated: 02/11/2022 | February 11th, 2022

 Looking forward to hearing from you.

 Finally, please note that if you send me a draft and I find that it will be too much work to edit, I reserve the right to reject it.
-Additionally, since I am pretty picky, there’s also 99% chance I’ll ask you to make changes to your draft so please expect notes and rewrites.
+Additionally, since I am pretty picky, there’s also a 99% chance I’ll ask you to make changes to your draft so please expect notes and rewrites.

 That’s really it.